x893675/x893675/README.md

 ### Hi there 👋

+- 🔭 I’m currently working for `Kubernetes`.
+- 🌱 I’m currently learning `distributed system`, `rust`.
+- 💬 Ask me about anything
+- 📫 How to reach me: [@Hanamichi_X](https://t.me/Hanamichi_X).
+- 😄 Pronouns: He / Him .
+- 🎮 Game life: I'm an all-platformer (Nintendo Switch, PS4, XBOX, Steam), prefer arpg and act, and have a soft spot for solus like games.

 <!--
 **x893675/x893675** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.